how to get vibrant blue skies

 High aperture = more saturated sky

 (I know I’m killing you, right!?
 I’m asking you to up them f stops AND use direct sun.
 Have I gone nuts?
-MAYBE I have…or maybe you’ve never had a find like me.)
+MAYBE I have…or maybe you’ve never had a friend like me.)

 Part of why these balloons are so vibrant is because I shot this portrait at f/10 keeping her facial features crisp and in focus as well as everything else.

-In this photo, the sky color in-camera is pretty desaturated.
-One click of “101-“ and it became instantly a dreamy, vibrant turquoise.
+In this before photo, the sky color in-camera is a little bland.
+One click of Turkey from the Jetsetter pack and it became instantly a dreamy, vibrant turquoise.

-use color selection if you want even more vibrant skies!
+use color+ if you want even more vibrant skies!

-If you want to go even MORE saturated, in the “Develop” Module of Lightroom, scroll down to the section HSL/Color.
-Click on “Blue” and increase the “Saturation” slider.
+If you want to go even MORE saturated, in the “Adjust” section of A Color Story iOS, the Color+ tool gives you even more control over your color.
+Tap on “Blue” and increase the “Saturation” slider.

 Alright, get out there, use that sun, up that f-stop, and you won’t need to use any of your wishes on making some magic, vibrant skies. -Katie Day